-As improper grazing management continues vigor of bunch grasses will decrease, and the shorter grasses and shrubs will increase towards the Degraded Shortgrass State (3).

-Prolonged drought will provide a competitive advantage to shrubs allowing them to become co-dominant with grasses.
+As improper grazing management continues, the vigor of bunch grasses will decrease and the shorter grasses and shrubs will increase, contributing to the Degraded State (3).
+Prolonged drought will provide a competitive advantage to shrubs, allowing them to become co-dominant with grasses.
 Shrub canopy will increase.
-Key transition factors: increase of native shrub canopy cover; reduction in bunchgrass production; decrease in total plant canopy cover and production; increases in mean bare patch size; increases in soil crusting; decreases in cover of cryptobiotic crusts; decreases in soil aggregate stability; and/or evidence of erosion including water flow patterns and litter movement.
+Key transition factors include: an increase in native shrub canopy cover; a reduction in bunchgrass production; a decrease in total plant canopy cover and production; increases in mean bare patch size; increases in soil crusting; decreases in the cover of cryptobiotic crusts; decreases in soil aggregate stability; and/or evidence of erosion, including water flow patterns and litter movement.

 Invasive species can occupy the Altered State (2) and drive it to the Invaded State (4).
 The Altered State is at risk if invasive seeds and/or other viable material are present.
-The driver for this transition is more than 20% dry weight of invasive species.
-The trigger is the presence of seeds and/or other viable material of invasive species.
+The driver for this transition is more than 10 percent of the dry weight of invasive species.
+The trigger is the presence of seeds and/or other viable material from invasive species.